Cherreads

 II.
 Public Variables

-A school of seventy-seven students per year group could not sustain mystery for very long, especially not during post-exam season when everyone had too much free time and heightened observational awareness.
+Information moved faster than actual intention at Valour College.
+The gossip didn't spread maliciously; it happened structurally.
+A school with only seventy-seven students per year group could not sustain a mystery for very long, especially during the post-exam season when everyone possessed too much free time and heightened observational awareness.

-The world around them had begun adjusting its grammar.
+The world around them had begun adjusting its daily grammar.
+The alarming thing, she realized, was that she did not entirely dislike the change.

-Through a forty-minute discussion with Mercy about accommodation lists and whether Ada could be trusted not to bring three extra people without warning.
+That sudden realization followed her through most of Thursday.
+It stayed with her through her time in the library, through the quiet corridor outside the language block, and through a forty-minute discussion with Mercy about accommodation lists and whether Ada could be trusted not to bring three extra guests without warning.

 * * *